 Where you have concerns you should speak to your Tutors.
-Please note that in addition, Dr Ainsworth will be in her office each morning from 8.45 for drop sessions, to discuss any concerns you may have.
+Please note that in addition, Mr McKay and Ms Ball will be in their office each morning from 8.45 for drop sessions, to discuss any concerns you may have.